 Immunizations

-Door County Public Health is able to provide vaccines to:
+The Vaccines for Children (VFC) and Vaccines for Adults (VFA) programs allow Door County Public Health to provide free vaccines to:

 Travel Health: Please consult the CDC's website if you are traveling.
 You may call Public Health at 920-746-2234 to ask about vaccine availability.